Business Email Compromise (BEC)

 Especially those companies that are not very familiar with the implementation of security mechanisms of this type should consider the use of Managed Security Services.
 Outsourcing IT security is the magic word – because this is the only way to reduce the imbalance between the expertise of cybercriminals and the businesses they prey upon.

-Did you like our contribution from the knowledge base on Business Email Compromise?
-Then you can access the overview page of our knowledge database here.
-There you can learn more about topics like Trojans, Malware, Crypto Mining, IT Security, DDoS attacks, Cryptolocker Virus, Computer Worm, Brute Force Attacks, GoBD, Cyber Kill Chain and Emotet.
+Did you like our contribution to Business Email Compromise?
+Then other articles in our knowledge base might interest you as well!
+We help you learn more about cybersecurity related topics such as Emotet, Trojans, IT Security, Cryptolocker Ransomware, Phishing, GoBD, Cyber Kill Chain and Computer Worms.